boklm/torsocks-netns/README.md

    is still missing.
  * run the selected command inside the new namespace (without using torsocks)

-In the redsocks mode (not working yet) it will:
+In the redsocks mode it will:

  * run `socat` to listen on a UNIX socket in `$tmp_dir/torsocks.sock` and connect it with `localhost:9050`
+ * if the --DNSPort option is used, run `socat` to listent on a UNIX socket in `$tmp_dir/DNSPort.sock` and connect with `localhost:$DNSPort` (in udp).
  * create a user and network namespace
  * run `socat` inside the new namespace to connect `localhost:9050` with the UNIX socket in `$tmp_dir/torsocks.sock`
+ * if the --DNSPort option is used, run `socat` inside the new namespace to connect `localhost:53` (udp) with the UNIX socket in `$tmp_dir/DNSPort.sock`
  * run redsocks and set some iptables rules to redirect all connections to redsocks, which is configured to redirect connections to the socks proxy on `localhost:9050`.
-Some part of this is still missing: the tcp connections are redirected, but the DNS part is still missing.
+If the --DNSPort option is used we also redirect all udp requests on port 53 to 127.0.0.1:53.
+If the --DNSPort option is not used, the DNS will not work.
  * run the selected command inside the new namespace (without using torsocks)